-Chris Kadel of Polaris Solutions shares his experiences leveraging technology for the good of his brand.
+Chris Kadel of Polaris Solutions shares his experiences with tech.

 Offering customer software solutions for clients, Polaris Solutions is obviously driven by technology.
 As president of the company, Chris Kadel affirms that technology is an integral part of his day and critical to the company's success.
 Recently, Business.com spoke with Kadel about the tech he couldn't live without and which programs and tools give his company a leading edge over his competitors.

 A: Kadel utilizes the usual suspects day to day – an iPhone, PCs, even his Apple Watch.
 But it isn't just his watch and smartphone that makes moving around easy.
 "I use my iPhone XS, Apple Watch and a combination of several desktop and PCs that are synchronized to enable frictionless location changing," he said.